 Current guidelines by the British Society for Rheumatology state that people on biologics should have their blood tested every six months, and those on DMARDs should have blood tests every three to four months.

 At the moment you should be able to get your blood tests done at the hospital or with your GP.
 However, this may change over time if GP surgeries close and hospital staff are redeployed.
 There is provision within NHS plans for an increase in community phlebotomy services but the rapidly developing nature of the COVID19 incident mean that plans may change.
 We will keep this page updated as we know more and this has been raised with the NHS via the Arthritis and Musculoskeletal Alliance.

 Symptoms to look out for if you are on biologics or DMARDS and haven’t had your bloods taken include sore throat, fever, generally feeling unwell and jaundice; if you experience any of these symptoms then you should contact seek medical advice.
 Updated 9 April 2020.

 Will my biologic medicines still be available?

 We have received reassurances from pharmaceutical companies that deliveries will take place as usual.
 We are also in contact with the National Clinical Homecare Association who have assured us that there is no indication that there will be any disruption.
 Updated 20 April 2020.

-How can I convince my employer that I need to be working from home?
+How can I explain to my employer that I need to be working from home?

 The government has issued guidance for employers on the measures they should be taking.
 You can read a summary here.
 The government has recently strengthened its guidance to employers, advising that those who have been told to shield should be supported to work from home.
 Updated 9 April 2020.